-This document is compliant with Section 508 of the Rehabilitation Act of 1973, 29 U.S.C. § 794d.
+This document is compliant with Section 508 of the Rehabilitation Act.
 This allows assistive technology to be used to obtain the available information from the document.
 Due to the nature of graphics, figures, tables, and images occurring in the document, accessibility is limited to a descriptive title for each item.